This post may contain affiliate links. Please see our disclosure policy.

 What to Serve with Pound Cake

 Feel free to add your personal touch to this classic pound cake recipe!
-You can top it with a chocolate sauce and homemade whipped cream, or vanilla ice cream and fresh fruit or fresh berries.
+You can top it with a chocolate sauce and a dollop of homemade whipped cream, or a scoop of vanilla ice cream and fresh strawberries.

 Recipe FAQs